-Grammar was a puzzle to me from the start, and I didn't like it.
+Grammar was a puzzle to me from the start, and I did not like it.
 Nothing the teacher said made sense.
-Spot was a dog, not a noun, and wanting to know why Spot was running was the extent of my seven-year-old interest in grammar.
+Spot was a dog, not a noun, and wanting to know why Spot was running was the extent of my seven-year-old interest in verbs.

 I never did learn much grammar back then.
 I remember wanting to study French in high school, inspired by my older brother who was living in France at the time, and so my freshman year I signed up for a French language class.

-(I eventually learned French by moving to Paris.
-No grammar prerequisite needed.)
+(I eventually learned French by moving to Paris where no grammar prerequisite was needed.)